Risk Management

 (1) Risk of ethical and legal violations

-The construction industry, which is the main business field of the Group, is subject to various legal regulations, including the Construction Business Act, the Building Standards Act, the Real Estate Brokerage Act, the National Land Use Planning Act, the City Planning Act, the Antimonopoly Act, and various laws related to safety, the environment, labor, and harassment.
-If an illegal act were to take place within the Group, it could affect our business performance or corporate valuation.
+The construction industry, which is the main business field of the Group, is subject to various legal regulations, including the Construction Business Act, the Building Standards Act, the Real Estate Brokerage Act, the National Land Use Planning Act, the City Planning Act, the Antimonopoly Act, and various laws related to safety, environment, labor, and harassment.
+If an illegal act were to take place within the Group, it could affect our business performance and corporate valuation.

 We put into practice the Credo, The Analects and the Abacus, and the entire Group works to reinforce ethical awareness and ensure thorough compliance.